-2. PARAMETERS (SECTION 10 OF THE SYLLABUS)
+2. PARAMETERS (SECTIONS 10-1 AND 10-2 OF THE SYLLABUS)

-Section 10 of the syllabus describes the exam in considerable detail, including how it will be structured and administered.
-You should review it carefully.
-For your convenience, I reprint § 10 in its entirety here:
+They syllabus sets forth important detail about the exam.
+Section 10-1 of the syllabus discusses communications about the exam and the importance of anonymity.
+Section 10-2 describes the exam in considerable detail, including how it will be structured and administered.
+You should review these sections carefully.
+For your convenience, I reprint them in their entirety here: